Kmart's 'ship my pants' commercial: Funny or offensive?

-The commercial was originally just intended for YouTube, but rumor has it the video will air after 10 p.m. on some channels.
+The commercial was originally just intended for YouTube, but on Monday the commercial made its television debut on several cable networks.

-The video has more than 10 millions views.
+The video has received nearly 15 millions views.

 The ad is has been known as the "Ship my pants" ad.

 It starts with a mother, father and son standing in the denim department reacting to a Kmart store employee telling him about the store's shipping offer.